Taoger-Xu/ECE6100/README.md

 Implement an Out of Order processor simulation.
 Evaluate performance using a ROB and RAT for register renaming (Tomasulo’s Algorithm).
 Also implement a small fully-associative data cache with LRU replacement policy.

 ## Lab 04
-Implement a mulilevel cache and DRAM system to model timing and performance.
-Also simulate multi-core shared cache access Details of each assignment are in the respective pdf handouts.
+Implement a multilevel cache and DRAM system to model timing and performance.
+Also simulate multi-core shared cache access with writeback.
+Cache model includes multiple replacement policy options.

+Details of each assignment are in the respective pdf handouts.